breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 A few days later, when thinking about what to write for this blog post, I thought it might be a great opportunity to try to begin filling those gaps and to share what I came across in case others have similar questions.
 The discussion below starts off with basic questions about the Terminal and Bash.
 Then it moves on how the Terminal window's `PATH` variable is set and how its particular formatting works.
 The answers are overly simplistic, but hopefully helpful to anyone who might be reading.
 The sources I used are in the links.

 By the way, the problem I suspected with GNU Screen was completely wrong.
-The solution to the actual problem is described [at the bottom]().
-LINK AND DESCRIPTION TO COME.
+The solution to the actual problem is described [at the bottom](/coding/2019/09/17/some-notes-on-bash-and-setting-path.html#screen-solution).

 -------------------------------------------------------------------------
 <p />